Chapter 22: Betrayals

 Daikon Terrance was outside, seeing off a guest, when he noted Cain’s return.
 The man sat much more easily in the saddle than he had when departing the inn three days earlier.
 Indeed, he rode as if he’d done so for many years.

-That was unlikely for someone who’d claimed to be a mere kitchen hand, confirming his suspicions as both were good riders.
+That was unlikely for someone who’d claimed to be a mere kitchen hand, confirming his suspicions that both were skilled riders.
 It didn’t matter who Baldwin and Cain served.
-They were a threat to Cynthia, and probably to David.
-Not that there was anything Terrance could do about the young knight’s safety.
+They were a threat to Cynthia and probably to David.
+Not that Terrance could do anything about the young knight’s safety.

-However, he could deal with this threat.
+However, he could respond to this threat.
 Putting a smile on his face, he greeted Cain.
 “You’re back.
 Is something wrong?”

 “David said he didn’t need us both.
 I slowed them down.
-So, I decided to wait here until my brother’s return.”
+So, I decided to wait here for my brother’s return.”

-The girl nodded, her eyes wide, then took the horse and disappeared into the stables.
+Donna bowed, her eyes wide, and then took the horse and disappeared into the stables.

-It took two days to be sure.
-Cain and a drunkard who always had too many baden in his pockets – the same drunk Cain had winked at – fell to drinking together.
-Licht Gegen had warned Terrance about a message sent by the drunk.
-He informed them about Cain.
+Later, Cain and a drunkard who always had too many baden in his pockets—the same drunk Cain had winked at earlier—fell to drinking together.

 Dunis Glen

 The spy sat on his lathered horse, looking down at the town of Dunis Glen.
-Thanks to informants in Drake’s household, he’d learned where the younger Otual was heading.
+Thanks to the many clerks installed in Drake’s household by the Order of the Black Robe, he’d learned where the younger Otual was heading and sent word.

 If his information was accurate, Knights of J’shua were gathering down there.

-If correct, the bonus he’d receive from the Lord of Lorness would be so substantial, he could retire to the Sea of Glass.
-He’d already selected his mansion.
+If correct, the bonus he’d receive from the Earl of Lorness would be so substantial he could retire to the Sea of Glass.
+He’d already selected his estate.
 All he needed was the baden to pay for it.

 The major sitting on the horse next to him glowered yet again.
 “Why can’t we round them up now?”

-“Not everyone has arrived for the party.
+“Not everyone has arrived for the festivities.
 This is a very special occasion.
 You wouldn’t want to spoil Lord Melazera’s fun, would you?”

 The officer gulped.
 “We’ll wait, but not much longer.”